 The Charles Schroer Mortuary was founded in 1857 by Charles Schroer Sr. in a small building at the corner of Diamond and Fourth Street.2 Schroer began building caskets and business picked up enough that a three-story structure was constructed in 1863 at 117-133 North Diamond Street.

-In the new facility was the family casket-building business on the first level and apartments on the second level.2 In one apartment, Charles Schroer Jr. was born who eventually matured and went to work in the family business, then renamed to Charles Schroer and Son.
-It soon became apparent that an extension of the business, into funeral directing, would be of positive fiscal responsibility and sense.
+The new building housed the family casket-building business on the first level and apartments on the second floor.2 In one apartment, Charles Schroer Jr. was born who eventually matured and went to work in the family business, then renamed to Charles Schroer & Son.
+It soon became apparent that an extension of the business, into funeral directing, would be of positive fiscal responsibility.

-At its height, the furniture store and mortuary occupied half of the block between East Temple Court and East Fifth Street along North Diamond.3 In 1921, Charles Schroer Sr. passed away and the company was renamed the Charles Schroer Company.2 The store and mortuary was passed down to Robert S. Schroer, Correll G. Erdenberger and Glenn S. Erdenberger.3 In the 1930s, the mortuary was closed,3 however, the Charles Schroer Company continued to sell furniture and carpet.
+At its height, the furniture store and mortuary occupied half of the block between East Temple Court and East Fifth Street along North Diamond.3 In 1921, Charles Schroer Sr. died and the company, which was renamed to the Charles Schroer Company,2 passed down to Robert S. Schroer, Correll G. Erdenberger, and Glenn S. Erdenberger.3 In the 1930’s, the mortuary was closed,3 although the Charles Schroer Company continued to sell furniture and carpet.

-On November 29, 1963, the Charles Schroer Company conducted its final sale of stock as it declared that it was going out of business.3 It was then the oldest business in the city.
+On November 29, 1963, the Charles Schroer Company, then the oldest business in the city, conducted its final sale of stock as it declared that it was going out of business.3